julianlconnor/vyvn/README.md

 Code for [vyvn.com](http://vyvn.com)

-Vyvn is a Burning Man camp of passionate artists, builders and creators.
-We strive to create a lively and welcoming vibe in Black Rock City, NYC or wherever we may be.
+Vyvn is a group of artists and builders based out of New York City and San Francisco.
+We host events throughout the year, bringing people together through music, art, and good company.
+At all vyvn events you'll find an inviting space, exceptional sound, dance-centric music, tasteful decor, and a friendly crowd.